Liechtensteiner Volksblatt: History

-The newspaper was first published on 16 August 1878 ^{[2]} as the Press Association Liechtensteiner Volksblatt.
-The Royal Chaplain Johann Fetz was the founder and first editor, serving in that capacity until 1884.^{[3]} Up until 1918, it was published as a weekly newspaper, until it began printing twice weekly until 1919.
-The company gradually increased its rate of publication, from three editions per week starting in 1927, expanding to four in 1962, and then five times a week in 1978.
+Up until 1918, it was published as a weekly newspaper, until it began printing twice weekly from January 1919.
+The company gradually increased its rate of publication, from three editions per week starting in July 1927, expanding to four in January 1962, and then five times a week in January 1978.
 From January 1985, the paper was printed every day, except Sunday.
+From 1918, the newspaper was published by the Press Association of the FBP, then the Liechtensteiner Volksblatt Publishing House from 1932 to 2006, and finally by the Liechtensteiner Volksblatt AG from 2006 to 2023.
+It launched its own website in 2000.
+The newspaper was primarily financed through subscriptions, state funding, and the sale of advertisements.